General Education Development (GED)

-The GED Tests cover the same subjects that people study in high school.
-The five subject areas are Language Arts, Writing; Language Arts, Reading; Social Studies; Science; and Mathematics.
-You will not be required to know all the information that is usually taught in high school.
-However, you will be tested on your ability to read and process information. solve problems, and communicate effectively.
+The General Education Development (GED) Tests cover the same subjects that people study in high school.
+The five subject areas are Reading, Writing, Social Studies, Science, and Mathematics.
+You will not be required to know all of the information that is usually taught in high school.
+However, you will be tested on your ability to read and process information, solve problems, and communicate effectively.

 Who administers the GED test?

-The GED Tests are five test of General Educational Development.
+The GED Tests consists of five tests.
 The GED Testing Service makes them available to adults who did not graduate from high school.
-When you pass the GED Tests, you will receive a high-school diploma.
+When you pass the GED tests, you will receive a high-school diploma.

 How do I prepare?

 Preparation will help you pass the GED tests.
 Next Step provides instruction and practice in the required skill areas.

 The GED Prep class is a small group setting (maximum five students), with two hours of in-class instruction per week and at least two hours of homework each week.
 The first step is meeting with our Training and Development Manager for an assessment.
 The assessment and the course are both FREE.
 We receive funding from the MTCU (Ministry of Training Colleges and Universities) to offer this program.